Lady Mary Cecilia Rhodesia Hamilton1

 Last Edited=19 May 2004

-Colonel Hugh Clencairn Monteith was invested as a Officer, Order of the British Empire (O.B.E.).1 He was decorated with the award of the Companion, Distinguished Service Order (D.S.O.).1
+Colonel Hugh Clencairn Monteith was appointed Officer, Order of the British Empire (O.B.E.)1 He was awarded the Distinguished Service Order (D.S.O.)1

 Child of Colonel Hugh Clencairn Monteith